 As source for the information in the 'Circle' category, we have used in particular:

-The pages of the 'Circle' category were last editorially reviewed by Michael Mühl on February 20, 2023.
-They all correspond to the current status.
+This page of the 'Circle' category was last edited or reviewed by Michael Mühl on November 30, 2024.
+It corresponds to the current status.